 Anger and hatred soured her scent, but her gaze burned into his with a defiant sort of despair.
 “I don’t have a boss.”
 Idiot, her tone added.
 “You want to know why I smell like a human and a vampire?
 Because that’s what I am.
 Years ago, my mother went on a date with what she thought was a nice guy.
 He turned out to be a vampire, and he raped her.
 Five months later there was me, premature but fully developed, with a whole slew of funky abilities.”

-Ah.
-She’s unhinged.
-Modern fiction might have half-breeds aplenty, but in reality, the only one that Bones knew of had died over six hundred years ago.
+Poor lass.
+Someone should tell her that while modern fiction might have half-breeds aplenty, in reality, the only one that Bones knew of had died over six hundred years ago.

 “When she finally told me about my father,” Cat went on.
 “I promised her I’d kill every vampire I found to make up for it.
 To ensure no one else suffered what she had to.
 She’s been afraid to leave her home ever since!
 I hunt for her,” her voice rose to a scream, “and the only thing I regret about dying now is that I didn’t take more of you bloodsuckers with me!”